This is a sponsored conversation written by me on behalf of Shell. The opinions and text are all mine.

 One year we did this along with purchasing a bunch of dollar store decorations and making handmade ornaments.
 The kids still talk about that being their favorite Christmas tree ever.

-Other items such as stockings, traditional holiday books, plus cookies and reindeer food needs to be added to the list along with your normal vacation packing list.
+Other items such as stockings, traditional holiday books, plus cookies and reindeer food need to be added to the list along with your normal vacation packing list.
 Make sure you put a list together of all the holiday essentials you don’t want to make memories without.

 Extra Savings with the Fuel Rewards Program!